openstack/heat-cfntools/doc/source/man/cfn-hup.rst

 .. cmdoption:: -f, --no-daemon

-  Do not run as a deamon
+  Do not run as a daemon

 .. cmdoption:: -v, --verbose